retroelec/T-HMI-C64/README.md

 ### Web keyboard

+Keyboard input can also be done using a web interface.

 To ensure flexibility and security, the ESP32-S3 development board utilizes a dynamic Wi-Fi provisioning system.
 This avoids the need to hardcode sensitive credentials during compilation.
 The process follows a structured fallback logic: